-In 2017, 2018, 2019 and for the six months ended June 30, 2020, sales to Amazon, accounted for 17.7%, 22.4%, 25.1% and 26.8% respectively, of our net revenue, and sales to our ten largest customers accounted for 43.4%, 51.0%, 51.6% and 52.4% of the same periods, respectively, of our net revenue.
+In 2017, 2018 and 2019, sales to Amazon, accounted for 17.7%, 22.4% and 25.2% respectively, of our net revenue, and sales to our ten largest customers accounted for 43.4%, 51.0% and 51.7% of the same periods, respectively, of our net revenue.
 Our customers typically do not enter into long-term agreements to purchase our gear but instead enter into purchase orders with us from time to time.
 These purchase orders may generally be cancelled and orders can be reduced or postponed by the customer.
-In addition, our customers are under no obligation to continue purchasing from us and may purchase similar products from our competitors, and some of our customers, we do not maintain such coverage for Amazon or for any customer in China.
+In addition, our customers are under no obligation to continue purchasing from us and may purchase similar products from our competitors.
+Further, while we maintain accounts receivables insurance for many of our customers, we do not maintain such coverage for Amazon or for any customer in China.
 As a result, if either Amazon or any customer in China were to default on its payment to us, we would not be covered by such insurance, and our business may be seriously harmed.
 If the financial condition of a key customer weakens, if a key customer stops purchasing our gear, or if uncertainty regarding demand for our gear causes a key customer to reduce their orders and marketing of our gear, our business could be seriously harmed.
 A decision by one or more of our key customers to reduce, delay or cancel its orders from us, either as a result of industry conditions or specific events relating to a particular customer or failure or inability to pay amounts owed to us in a timely manner, or at all, may seriously harm our business.
 In addition, because of our reliance on key customers, the loss of one or more key customers as a result of bankruptcy or liquidation or otherwise, and the resulting loss of sales, may seriously harm our business.
-Additionally, some of our customer agreements contain "most favored nation" clauses.